planetscale/docs/content/blog/gopher-con-sugu-interview.md

 **Abhi: Interesting.
 But why is it specifically popular in the cloud software domain?**

-Sugu: It actually got introduced right as the cloud industry was taking off, so a lot of the new software for the cloud was written in go.
+Sugu: It actually got introduced right as the cloud industry was taking off, so a lot of the new software for the cloud was written in Go.
 It is almost the de facto language for the cloud now.

 **Abhi: What would you like to see Go implement in 2019?**